department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-for-home-loan-COE/research-design/discovery-interviews/coe-discovery-convo-guide.md

 - What other problems did you run into?

 ## Section two: COE
-- Focusing on your Certificate of Eligibility, what did you do to get that?
+- Can you tell us what a Certificate of Eligibility is?
+Can you tell us how you got a COE?
-- Was it easy or difficult?
-And why?
+- What were the most challenging things about getting your COE?
+What was easy; what difficulties were there?
 - What do you know about COE requirements?
 - What documentation did you have to provide?
-Did this cause any problems?
+What challenges did this cause?
 - What other options do you know of for how to get a COE?
 - Knowing what you do now about COE, would you do anything differently?